iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.amwell___12.6.00.005_01/report.md

 > Thanks for letting me spend $70 for a 10 minute visit for a doctor to tell me I need to see a doctor in person.
 Super (un)helpful Also I've been waiting to be reimbursed for two visits that happened in August and September.
 I sent the proof from my insurance that I should be reimbursed but it's been stuck in the billing department for over 4 weeks.<br> :date: __2020-11-09 20:00:28__

 > Not very comprehensive.
 Nothing for chronic pain of any type.<br> :date: __2020-11-02 18:53:20__

-> It was okay on my first visit, but ever since then it's been awful.
-I had my initial appt, he gave me a prescription and said to msg him in 2 wks.
-I try to msg him 2 wks later but turns out the drs can turn their messages off and you have to set a new appt.
-I don't have the money for that ($125/appt).
-Today I had an appt at 11, he changed it twice overnight to 10am, and I missed it (I work late hours).
-Now I have a notice saying they have a 24 hr cancellation policy & $40 charge?
-Not my fault!!<br> :date: __2020-10-31 15:31:48__

-> It saying that it is not available in my area.
-I know I have used this amwell app before<br> :date: __2020-10-29 17:30:10__